tpbnick/docs/docs/py-working-with-lists.md

 	print(f"{magician.title()}, that was a great trick!")
 	print(f"I can't wait to see your next trick, {magician.title()}.\n")
 ```
-Because both calls for `print()` are indented, each line will be executed once for every magician in the list.
+Because both calls for `#!py print()` are indented, each line will be executed once for every magician in the list.
 This will have the output:
 ```
 Alice, that was a great trick!
 I can't wait to see your next trick, Alice.